elioamicarelli/about-insiders-analytics/index.md

 **Don't miss daily reports and bi-weekly analyses, [follow Insiders Analytics on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1).**

-**The information shared by Insiders Analytics does not constitutes financial and/or investment advice.**
+**The information shared by Insiders Analytics does not constitute financial and/or investment advice.**

 ## Insiders and Insider Trading